Samjean50/EC2-instance/README.md

 1. Sign in to AWS Console:

-- Navigate to AWS Console.
+- I navigated to AWS Console.

-- Log in to your AWS account.
+- Logged into my AWS account.

 2. Open EC2 Dashboard:

-- In the AWS Management Console, search for EC2.
+- In the AWS Management Console, i searched for EC2.

-- Click Instances > Launch Instance.
+- Clicked Instances > Launch Instance.
 ![New-instance](images/new-instance.png)

 3. Choose an Amazon Machine Image (AMI):

-- Select Amazon Linux 2 or Ubuntu 20.04 as the preferred AMI.
+- I selected Ubuntu 20.04 as the preferred AMI.

 4. Choose an Instance Type:

-- Select t2.micro (eligible for free tier) or a suitable instance type based on your needs.
+- I selected t2.micro (eligible for free tier).

 Configure Instance Details:

-- Leave default settings or adjust based on network and availability zone preferences.
+- I left the default settings.

 5. Add Storage:

-- Default 8GB root volume is sufficient, but you can modify storage based on requirements.
+- I used te default 8GB root volume as it is sufficient.

 6. Configure Security Group:

-- Allow SSH (port 22) from your IP for secure access.
+- I allowed SSH (port 22) from my IP for secure access.

 - (Optional) Allow HTTP (port 80) and HTTPS (port 443) if hosting a website.

 7. Create or Select an SSH Key Pair:

-- Select Create a new key pair or Use an existing key pair.
+- I selected and created a new key pair.

-- Download the .pem file and store it securely.
+- Downloaded the .pem file and saved it securely.
 ![Launch-instance](images/launch-instance.png)

 8. Launch the Instance:

-- Click Launch Instance and wait for the status to change to "Running".
+- Clicked Launch Instance and waited for the status to change to "Running".
 ![suceess](images/launch-succes.png)

 #### Troubleshooting